Venatio: History

 Not all the animals were ferocious, though most were.
-Animals that appeared in the venatio included lions, elephants, bears, tigers, deer, cows, wolverines, zebras, ostriches, vultures, weasels, polecats, minks, giraffes, eagles, wild goats, parrots, dogs, camels, monkeys, wolves, jackals, foxes, leopards, crocodiles, boars, hippos, and rabbits.
+Animals that appeared in the venatio included lions, elephants, bears, tigers, deer, cows, wolverines, zebras, ostriches, vultures, weasels, polecats, minks, giraffes, eagles, wild goats, parrots, dogs, camels, monkeys, jackals, foxes, leopards, crocodiles, boars, hippos, cheetahs and rabbits.
 Some of these animals were trained, and instead of fighting, performed tricks.

 The treatment given to wolves differed from the treatment meted out to other large predators.
 The Romans generally seem to have refrained from intentionally harming wolves.
 For instance, they were not displayed in the venationes due to their religious importance to the Romans.

 Revered for its ferocity, the lion was extremely popular in venationes and gladiatorial shows.
 Thus the dictator Caesar used 400 lions (imported primarily from North Africa and Syria) in the Circus, where the inclusion of the foreign animal lent his shows extra panache.
 Indeed, obtaining the animals from the far-flung corners of the empire was an ostentatious display of wealth and power by the emperor or other patron to the populace, and was also meant to demonstrate Roman power of the whole human and animal world and to show the plebs of Rome exotic animals they might never see otherwise.

 During the reign of Augustus Caesar, the circus games resulted in the death of 3,500 elephants.